 Asked what he thought the main legacy of his 60 years of ministry had been, he was not willing to refer to anything he had done, but he was glad that his son Jonathan had responded to a call to continue the preaching of the unsearchable riches of Christ in Italy.
 But a new fund has also been set up, known as the John Gilmore Fund, to provide financial help for those who are training for Gospel ministry in Italy.
 It would be a fitting legacy to this fine servant of the Lord’s for people to contribute generously to this new fund for the sake of Gospel witness in Italy.

 John and Maureen have two children, Jonathan and Deborah, both born in Wrexham, as well as six grand-children.
 John is the author of Five Million Islands : European Missionary Fellowship 1968 and member of the Pastors’ Association.
 (Italics for the book title)

 In 2011, John and Maureen finally retired after their more than sixty years of service.
-Sadly, John passed away in January 2017; Maureen still lives in a home for retired missionaries in Dereham, Norfolk.
+Sadly, John passed away in January 2017 and Maureen in May 2017.
 Two tributes for John can be found here.